Retailers brace as Amazon launches in Australia

 Issued on: Modified:

-US internet giant Amazon launched in Australia Tuesday in time for Christmas, with retailers scrambling to cut costs and boost their online offerings as they brace for an expected shake-up of the sector.
+US internet giant Amazon launched in Australia Tuesday with retailers scrambling to cut costs and boost their online offerings as they brace for an expected shake-up of the sector.

 "Focusing on customers and the long-term are key principles in Amazon?s approach to retailing," said Amazon Australia country manager Rocco Braeuniger in a statement.

 "By concentrating on providing a great shopping experience and by constantly innovating on behalf of customers, we hope to earn the trust and the custom of Australian shoppers in the years to come."

 The American giant is offering millions of products from well-known Australian brands, as well as small and medium-sized Australian businesses selling on Amazon Marketplace.

 Online shopping only accounts for between 8-13 percent of total sales in Australia, leaving room for growth in a sector estimated to be worth more than Aus$300 billion (US$227 billion) annually.

 "We believe Amazon's full entry into Australia will likely be a success," UBS analysts said in a note ahead of the launch, adding that Australia was an "attractive market where online is under-penetrated".